prebid/prebid.github.io/features/firstPartyData.md

 The Prebid First Party Data JSON structure reflects the OpenRTB standard.
 Arbitrary values should go in fpd.context.data or fpd.user.data.
 Fields that are meant to be standard [OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) values should be in fpd.context or fpd.user.
-Specfically, for `site` these are: name, domain, cat, sectioncat, pagecat, page, ref, search, keywords.
+Specfically, the standard values for `site` are: name, domain, cat, sectioncat, pagecat, page, ref, search, keywords.
 For `user` these are: yob, gender, keywords.

 {: .alert.alert-info :}
 'Context' corresponds to the OpenRTB 'site' object.